Improve Equine Immunity

 - Animal experiments and clinical intervention studies indicate that Omega-3 fatty acids have potent anti-inflammatory properties and might be useful in the management of inflammatory and autoimmune diseases.

 - Emerging science shows probiotics are powerful components of immune system health and because as much as 60% of immune cells are located in the digestive tract, it makes sense that keeping those cells functioning well is vitally important.
-This includes prebiotics that help maintain a healthy hindgut and mitigate exposure to pathogenic bacteria and mycotoxins.
+This includes prebiotics that helps maintain a healthy hindgut and mitigate exposure to pathogenic bacteria and mycotoxins.
 Yeast cultures are considered both prebiotics and probiotics and have significant research indicating the benefits for horses.

 - Proper supplementation of vitamins and minerals is extremely helpful to keep the immune system healthy and fight off infection.
 Zinc, selenium, iron, copper and vitamins A, C, and E have important influences on immune responses and may be needed in amounts higher than maintenance requirements under stressful circumstances.

 The immune system protects a horse from infectious agents that exist in the environment, including bacteria, viruses, fungi, parasites, and other environmental stresses, such as training and performance.
-Nutrition affects equine immune system function.
+Nutrition affects the equine immune system function.
 If excellent quality nutrition is not available, there is an increased risk of illness.
 Providing optimal intake of energy, macronutrients and micronutrients and alternative nutrition helps improve the immune system and is fundamental to protect the health of the horse.
-Your horse may look fat and happy, but without proper nutrition, can develop colic, infections and laminitis.
+Your horse may look fat and happy, but without proper nutrition, can develop colic, infections, and laminitis.

 Triple Crown horse feeds contain prebiotics, probiotics, yeast cultures and proper vitamin and mineral balances to avoid guessing or added cost to your feeding program.
 Omega-3 supplementation is available through Omega Max (ground flax) or Fish Oil Powder (very palatable with a flax and rice bran base).